-Daniel has enjoyed a lifetime in guitar - performing, teaching and presenting other guitarists.
-His concert are called "fun and entertaining," (Portland Classic Guitar Concert Series) and moving - "listening to him, we get the feeling that we are with one of the great players of the guitar."
+Roest's concert are called "fun and entertaining," (Portland Classic Guitar Concert Series) and moving - "listening to him, we get the feeling that we are with one of the great players of the guitar."
 (Tiempo Latino).
 He heard and met Segovia at age 11 and went on to three degrees as a classical guitar major and participate in dozens of masterclasses with the world's best classical guitarists.
 In addition to running his own private studio and teaching at several colleges in the 90's, he presented classical guitarists and masterclasses for the South Bay Guitar Society, one of the largest in the country.
 After relocating to Folsom, he began leading the Sacramento Guitar Society, also one of the largest and active in the country.
-In addition to private teaching and performing, Daniel has adjudicated guitar competitions and performances, led workshops and written numerous articles on teaching for Mel Bay's Guitar Sessions webzine.
+In addition to private teaching and performing, Roest has adjudicated guitar competitions and performances, led workshops and written numerous articles on teaching for Mel Bay's Guitar Sessions webzine.

 Following legendary Spanish guitarist Andrés Segovia, Roest focused on the beauty of classical guitar.
 As President and Artistic Director and a founding member of the South Bay Guitar Society, Roest became involved in producing guitar concerts in and around San José.
 He presented a long list of competition winners and international touring artists and put San José on the map as a center of classical guitar excellence.
-The SBGS became a non-profit under his tenure, winning grant support from local, regional and state arts agencies, presenting sell-out concerts and dozens of school visits.
-After relocating to Folsom, CA, Roest joined and led the Sacramento Guitar Society.
-In 2017 Daniel retired as President of Sacramento Guitar Society and remains Artistic Director.
+SBGS became a non-profit under his tenure, winning grant support from local, regional and state arts agencies, presenting sell-out concerts and dozens of school visits.
+After relocating to Folsom, California in 2001, Roest joined and eventually led the Sacramento Guitar Society.
+A thriving concert series and a variety of programs were started.
+In 2017 he retired as President of Sacramento Guitar Society and remained Artistic Director through the 2018-19 Season.

 SIX-YEAR-OLD STICKS WITH IT